-- Have a minimum of a G.E.D. or High School Diploma and all are offered the opportunity to attend classes at the University. - Complete a mandatory State Police Certification course which is required by all police officers in the state of Georgia,

-- Receive a minimum of 20 hours per year of in-service training certified by the Georgia Peace Officers Standards and Training Council to include the areas of firearms re-qualifications, use of force, hazardous materials, emergency first aid, CPR/AED, weapons and tactics, - ➤ University Police officers are authorized under Georgia O.C.G.A.
-20-3-72 to make arrests on, and within 500 yards of any property owned, controlled by the Board of Regents within the State of Georgia.
-Our officers have the same authority as municipal police officers in Georgia being authorized to carry firearms and empowered to make arrests.
-All criminal incidents are investigated by the University Police on the Valdosta State University campus and if necessary may obtain mutual aid from the local police agencies to include the Valdosta Police Department, Lowndes County Sheriff's Department, Remerton City Police and the Georgia Bureau of Investigation.
-All crimes that occur on campus or University property shall be reported to the University Police department.
+- Have a minimum of a G.E.D. or High School Diploma and all are offered the opportunity to attend classes at the University.
+The department has many officers who have obtained their undergraduate and graduate degrees from Valdosta State University and others who are currently working on their degrees, - ➤ Complete a mandatory State Police Certification course which is required by all police officers in the state of Georgia, - Receive a minimum of 40 hours per year of in-service training certified by the Georgia Peace Officers Standards and Training Council to include the areas of firearms requalifications, de-escalation and use of force, bias based enforcement, cultural awareness, hazardous materials, emergency first aid, CPR/AED, weapons, and tactics, - University Police officers are authorized under Georgia O.C.G.A.
+20-3-72 to make arrests on, and within 1500 feet of any property owned or controlled by the Board of Regents of the University System of Georgia.
+Our officers have the same authority as municipal officers in Georgia being authorized to carry firearms and empowered to make arrests.
+All criminal incidents are investigated by the University Police on the ValdostaState University campus and if necessary mutual aid may be obtained from the local police agencies to include the Valdosta Police Department, Lowndes County Sheriff's Department, Remerton City Police, and the Georgia Bureau of Investigation.
+All crimesthat occur on campus or University property shall be reported to the University Police department.